Former Compton Mayor Eric Perrodin was appointed Compton’s new City Attorney on a 3-2 vote during the October 26 regular city council meeting.

 Brown tendered his resignation during the October 12 meeting, with the city declaring the seat vacant.

-Councilmen Jonathan Bowers and Isaac Galvan were the two dissenting votes.
+Councilmen Jonathan Bowers and Isaac Galvan abstained.